Here are some of the FAQs that we receive from parents.

 - Please tell your child’s swimming instructor about any health problems that may affect your child in their lesson i.e. hearing, sight or mobility problems.

 - It is also useful for the swimming instructor to know about any additional needs your child may have.
-This can help the teacher cater the class better to your child.
+This can help the teacher cater the class better to your child and ensure learning needs are met.
+Please visit out ASD page for a comprehensive form for our learners with ASD to share a profile with your instructors.

 - Any concerns you may have about the lesson or your child’s swimming progress.
 Please remember that the teachers have back-to-back classes and may be unable to speak to you at the poolside.
-Please don’t hesitate to email your instructor or
+Please don’t hesitate to email us at firstname.lastname@example.org

 Do I have to enter the pool with my child?